idelfonsog2/idelfonsog2.github.io/README.md

 - Beginner experience with AWS services: AWS EMR, REDSHIFT, EC2, IAM, Lambda
 - Beginner experience with Apache Spark, Apache Cassandra
 - Experience working with variations of teams from solo developer to technical leadership coordination across tech-stack
-- Keeping up to date with new technologies (and my community ❤️iOS)
+- Keeping up to date with new technologies (and my community ❤️ Apple platforms)
 - MobDevOps, learning cloud developer operations with AWS web services
 - Mentoring (also read: [volunteer](#volunteer))
 - Ensuring safe test-driven and behavior-driven development